A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 In parallel, diffusion-based methods have become central to global-difference modeling.
 Sora~\cite{brooks2024video} represents video as unified spacetime patches and uses a DiT to generate long, coherent sequences at scale.
+Extending this line toward Physical AI, Cosmos 3~\cite{agarwal2026cosmos} unifies language, image, video, audio, and action sequences within a mixture-of-transformers architecture, positioning omnimodal world models as general-purpose backbones for understanding, generation, simulation, and action prediction.
 ForeDiff~\cite{zhang2025consistent} decouples conditioning from denoising by adding a deterministic predictive stream and employing a pretrained predictor to guide generation, improving accuracy and consistency.
-For domain-specific synthesis, AirScape~\cite{zhao2025airscape} introduces an aerial video–intention dataset, applies supervised fine-tuning for controllability, and leverages VLMs to impose spatiotemporal constraints; MarsGen~\cite{li2025martian} builds a multimodal Mars dataset from NASA's sparse rover stereo imagery using geometric foundation models, then trains a controllable generator to produce visually realistic, geometry-consistent Martian videos.
+For domain-specific synthesis, AirScape~\cite{zhao2025airscape} introduces an aerial video-intention dataset, applies supervised fine-tuning for controllability, and leverages VLMs to impose spatiotemporal constraints; MarsGen~\cite{li2025martian} builds a multimodal Mars dataset from NASA's sparse rover stereo imagery using geometric foundation models, then trains a controllable generator to produce visually realistic, geometry-consistent Martian videos.
 In clinical guidance, EchoWorld~\cite{yue2025echoworld} proposes a motion-aware world model for echocardiography probe control, pretraining on region- and motion-outcome prediction and fine-tuning attention to fuse visual and motion cues for precise guidance.

 \para{Spatial Latent Grid.} Spatial-grid models forecast voxel grids in parallel and fuse multi-view visual features into a unified map, learning a general-purpose world model.

 Recent work converges on unified scene understanding and future prediction.
 UniFuture~\cite{liang2025seeing} couples Dual Latent Sharing with multi-scale latent interaction to jointly model appearance and depth in future driving scenes, and HERMES~\cite{zhou2025hermes} integrates multiview BEV features into an LLM with world queries that link scene understanding to future prediction within a single framework.
 BEVWorld~\cite{zhang2024bevworld} maps images and LiDAR into a compact BEV latent space through a unified tokenizer and applies a latent BEV diffusion model for synchronized multimodal forecasting.
 Progress in grid and occupancy forecasting includes differentiable raycasting with a proxy reformulation for sensor agnostic motion learning by Khurana~\etal\cite{khurana2022differentiable,khurana2023point} and LiDAR to range images 3D spatiotemporal convolutions by Mersch~\etal\cite{mersch2022self}.
 Cam4DOcc~\cite{ma2024cam4docc} established the first vision-only benchmark with an E2E 3D CNN baseline, and Liu~\etal\cite{liu2025towards} enhanced cross-task transfer through high-ratio compression and latent flow matching.